AllenSWDB/allenswdb.github.io/databook/background/Mouse-visual-system.md

 that receive input from V1 and are connected in a hierarchical manner.
 Higher visual areas each contain a distinct map of {term}`Retinotopy`, i.e. each visual area has its own map of visual space.
 The borders between higher visual areas can be identified based on reversals in the retinotopic map at area boundaries.
-Are

 An early question was whether neurons in different mouse {term}`HVA`s had distinct visual responses to subserve distinct functions.
 One framing of this question is